Just Jack is 3-4 years old and a Miniature Pincher. This is a short version of a longer story that I wrote called Just Jack's story

 I took him to the Vet office that afternoon to have him checked.
 I thought maybe he had a microchip, but of course, he did not!
 Days later, I traveled back to the apartment complex and to the surrounding area to see if lost signs had been put up.
 I really didn't want this dog; I had two big mixed breed female dogs.

 After three weeks I had to neuter him.
 Oh yeah!
 I forgot to mention he wasn't neutered either.
 I was also looking for a good home for him.
 In the meantime, if he was going to stay for a while, he had to be fixed.
 He wouldn't leave my two females dogs alone and it was driving them crazy.
 In fact he was literally driving me insane because he wasn't housebroken, wasn't socialized, couldn't walk on a leash, and would shred any paper he found, would dart out the door if it opened and stood on the table when no one was looking.
-No one could pet him because he would snap and kind of bite your hand.
-But then again, he was just so darn cute with so much potential.

 I decided to call him Just Jack.
 He reminded me of the character Jack on the show "Will and Grace."
 Jack would cup his hands around his face and say "I'm Jack, just Jack."
 Those big ears looked like cupped hands and the name just fit him perfectly.